October 06, 2018

 You start on a team of 5 people.
 Your CI/merge process wastes roughly 10 minutes of time per day per developer.
 That’s fine though, because it’s very rare that another developer wishes to merge into master at the same time, so only that one developer is affected.

 You manage to raise some money/become successful at selling your product.
 You grow the team to 10 people.
 As you designate applications as “legacy” and start writing modern code, your build becomes much more involved.
 It now takes 20 minutes, and now you’re making twice as many builds of the product, quadrupling the chance that another developer will be waiting to merge and build their code while the initial developer merges and builds theirs.

-When you think about it, all you’re trying to figure out is a trend - developer efficiency.
-As long as your methodology for measurement does not change over time, you should capture upward and downward trends accurately enough to know if your changes had any effect.
+When you think about it, all you’re trying to measure is a trend - developer efficiency.
+The challenge is keeping a reliable set of data.
+As long as your accuracy of measurement does not change over time, you should still capture upward and downward trends well enough to know if the changes you’ve implemented had any effect.